1978–79 Kentucky Wildcats men's basketball team

 The 1978–79 Kentucky Wildcats men's basketball team represented University of Kentucky in the 1978–79 NCAA Division I men's basketball season.
 The head coach was Joe B. Hall and the team finished the season with an overall record of 19–12 (10–8 SEC).
+Kentucky did not qualifty for the NCAA Tournament but they did participate in the 1979 National Invitation Tournament.
+In their first round matchup the Wildcats lost to the Clemson Tigers 68–67.